Get Free Program

 SINGLE-LEG MEDICINE BALL ROTATION HIP DRIVE

-7. MULTI DIRECTIONAL SPEED
+7. MULTI-DIRECTIONAL SPEED

 There are no set movement patterns on the court, we go where the ball goes.
 Nothing is planned, we need to physically react to each shot that comes back.
 If you cannot keep up with the play, you lose.
 If you are too slow around court it makes it hard to play well.
-Having good multi-directional speed is often the difference between being in control or being on the defensive.
+Having good multi-directional speed is often the difference between being in control and being on the defensive.
 Our training techniques in this thread are super effective at improving court movement and reaction.

 BOX DRILL